6. Individual Member Responsibility

-In order for these policies to be effective and to keep CCTV operations running smoothly, a system has been instituted to address violations of policy.
-There are two levels of violations, major and minor, with corresponding restrictions on a Member’s privileges (see 1 and 2 below).
+In order for these policies to be effective and to keep CCTV operations running smoothly, a system is in place to address violations of policy.
+There are two levels of violations, major and minor, with corresponding restrictions on a Member’s privileges.

-If a staff person believes that a Member is in violation of CCTV’s policies, he or she will issue a Notice of Violation within one week of the incident.
-A copy of the Notice of Violation is sent to the Executive Director or designee for authorization and is immediately mailed to the Member’s address on file.
-An additional copy of the Notice of Violation is kept in the Membership files.
+If a staff person believes that a Member is in violation of CCTV’s policies, they will issue a Notice of Violation within one week of the incident.
+A copy of the Notice of Violation is sent to the Executive Director or designee for authorization and is immediately mailed to the Member’s address on file, or sent via email.
+An electronic copy of the Notice of Violation is kept in the membership files.